Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-jdGU01HXdBU.md

 ### Transcript

-> is deep rock galactic in the same universe as fixed it i don't think so pretty sure yeah pretty sure they're not different games made by different people at different times
+> is deep rock galactic in the same universe as fixed it I don't think so pretty sure yeah pretty sure they're not different games made by different people at different times